qufeiz/FredSeriesAI/README.md

 ### Conversation loop
 `graph.py` defines a `StateGraph` with two nodes:
 - `agent`: builds a prompt from `Configuration.response_system_prompt`, injects retrieved docs + timestamps, and calls Claude Sonnet 4.5 on Bedrock.
 Tools are bound via the native Bedrock function-calling API exposed through `ChatBedrockConverse`.
-- `tools`: executes every tool call emitted by the model, tracks attachment payloads, and increments `tool_call_count` to guard against loops (max 20 invocations per turn).
+- `tools`: executes every tool call emitted by the model, tracks attachment payloads, and increments `tool_call_count` to guard against loops.

 Routing is simple: start → `agent` → optional `tools` → back to `agent` until no more tool calls are requested.